-The School of Business and Economics is committed to producing research that is useful to the economy and to society generally.
+The School of Business and Economics is committed to producing research that is useful to the economy and to society.

 The University’s Research and Enterprise Office (REO) supports all Schools with funding and expertise.
 A member of the REO team is dedicated to supporting research with impact, from initial funding bids through to the implementation of research findings in companies and public bodies.
-As well as supporting School staff in obtaining Knowledge Transfer Partnership (KTP) bids, the REO also channels funding from the Higher Education Innovation Fund (HEIF) and the university’s own money in order to deliver research that matters.
+As well as supporting School staff in obtaining Knowledge Transfer Partnership (KTP) bids, the REO also channels funding from the Higher Education Innovation Fund (HEIF) in order to deliver research that matters.

 Improving the sustainability and resilience of organisations using a sustainability toolkit